1. “Kids who are passing all their classes don’t get special education.”

 4. “We need to try response to intervention before we give your child special education services.”

-Response to intervention (RTI) is a schoolwide approach for identifying and helping struggling students.
+(RTI) is a schoolwide approach for identifying and helping struggling students.
 But the U.S. Department of Education has reminded schools that RTI can’t be used to delay or deny services.

 Sample response: “I understand that the school uses RTI, but I still believe my child needs to be evaluated for special education services.”
 You can show the school a copy of the Department of Education’s